canva-public/rocketbot/docs/guides/install-and-configure.md

 - Through a user: Ensure the RocketBot GitHub user has write access to the repository.
 Write access is required for posting and updating comments, as well as reading PR statuses.
 - Through an app (recommended):

-- Create a new github app and add the following permissions:
+  1. Create a new GitHub app and add the following permissions:
      - `Contents`: `Read only`
      - `Issues`: `Read & write`
      - `Pull requests`: `Read & write`
-- Grab the app ID and produce a private key file
+  1. Retrieve the app ID and produce a private key file.
-- Install the app in your organization
+  1. Install the app in your organization.
-- Grab the installation ID from `https://github.com/organizations/<org>/settings/installations/<installationId>`
+  1. Retrieve the installation ID from `https://github.com/organizations/<org>/settings/installations/<installationId>`.

 ## Configuration